artisin/teFlow/README.md

 ## Api
 ### About
-In a nutshell te-flow is a helper function wrapper that creates an argument steam though `apply` because ain't nobody like
+In a nutshell te-flow is a helper function wrapper that creates an argument steam though `apply` because ain't nobody like doing that by hand.

 ```js